 Most Unique: Tru Fru

-Most of the chocolate-covered strawberries out there are, frankly, not especially unique.
+Most of the chocolate-covered strawberries out there are, frankly, not incredibly unique.
 Browsing the aisles of the internet leaves one with the impression that more than a few vendors of these juicy morsels are engaged in pure, shameless commerce, showing up merely to capitalize on a popular, high-margin item in the gift space.

 Tru Fru earned itself a spot on this list by offering something deliciously different.
-Tru Fru's strawberries are freeze-dried, preserving the shape, fresh flavor, and the fruit's nutrients.
+Tru Fru's strawberries are freeze-dried, preserving the shape, fresh flavor, and fruit's nutrients.
 Then, they're wrapped in dark chocolate and sealed in a snack bag for anytime enjoyment.

 Unlike fresh, chocolate-covered strawberries, Tru Fru's berries have a long shelf life.
 Though heat is still an enemy of these chocolate-covered snacks, expensive overnight shipping is not necessary.
 A box of six bags is roughly $39, and shipping is free.
 It may not have the same splash as a Godiva box, but the enjoyment and the price are surely competitive.
 Tru Fru ships on Mondays, Tuesdays, and Wednesdays to the lower 48 United States.